An energy formula for fully nonlinear degenerate parabolic equations in one spatial dimension: Main results

-To construct a Lyapunov function $E$ as in \eqref{IntroLyap}, we rewrite the fully nonlinear parabolic equation \eqref{FULLYEQ} suitably, following the spirit of \cite{LappicyFiedler19}.
-Then we continue with a modification of Matano's original idea for non-degenerate quasilinear equations in order to incorporate degeneracies.
+Before we present the main result, we rewrite the fully nonlinear equation \eqref{FULLYEQ} suitably, following the spirit of \cite{LappicyFiedler19}.
+Then we modify of Matano's original idea in \cite{Matano88} in order to incorporate degeneracies of the PDE \eqref{FULLYEQ} for a Lyapunov function $E$ as in \eqref{IntroLyap}.

 Indeed, we split the equation \eqref{FULLYEQ} in order to emphasize the \emph{degenerate diffusion},